elvengard-mmo/elvengard_network/guides/introduction/socket_handler.md

 Once again, creating a socket handler is fairly straightforward.

-This example defines three callbacks:
+This example defines four callbacks:

   - `handle_init/1`: called when a client connects.
 It returns `{:ok, socket}`, `{:ok, socket, timeout}`, or `{:stop, reason, socket}`.
 It is commonly used